Upstream#

 parameter allows creating a session

-Without it, a session is created only after processing the connection.stream {
+Without it, a session is created only after connection processing is complete.stream {

 upstream backend {